emmawalshdev/The-Book-bar/testing.md

 #### Javascript
 * All Javascript code was checked using [JSHint](https://jshint.com/).
     - Metrics:
-        - There are 7 functions in this script.js.
+        - There are 7 functions in the script.js.
         - The function with the largest signature takes 0 arguments, while the median is 0.
         - The largest function has 8 statements in it, while the median is 3.
         - The most complex function has a cyclomatic complexity value of 3 while the median is 2.

     - Errors present:
-        - No errors were found
+        - No errors were found.
         - Two warnings regarding the use of 'let' were issued.
 As these are not critical, no action was taken.

 #### Python
-- All Python code was checked for using the online [PEP8 compliance](http://pep8online.com/) tool.
+- All Python code was checked using the online [PEP8 compliance](http://pep8online.com/) tool.
     - Changes made:
         - General changed were made to the code.
 These included indentation corrections, removal of trailing whitespace, and ensuring that two spaces were present between functions.

 ### Known bugs